Hopf-Galois module structure of quartic Galois extensions of $\mathbb{Q}$: The connection with generalized Pell equations

 In this section, we aim to translate the theory of generalized Pell equations to Hopf-Galois theory so as to find results for any quartic Galois extension of $\mathbb{Q}$.
 Moreover, in the biquadratic cases, Hopf-Galois structures can be exchanged to obtain results on the solvability of the Pell equations themselves.

-\subsection{Cyclic quartic Galois extensions of $\mathbb{Q}$}
+\subsection{Cyclic quartic Galois extensions of $\mathbb Q$}

 Let us take a cyclic quartic extension $L/\mathbb{Q}$ defined by $a$, $b$, $c$ and $d$.
-In this section, we follow the convention fixed in Section \ref{sectsummarycyclic}, i.e. that $b$ is odd, and then $\mathcal{O}_L$ is $\mathfrak{A}_H$-free if and only if at least one of the equations $x^2-dy^2=\pm b$ is solvable (see Theorem \ref{teofreenesscyclic} and its preceeding paragraph).
+In this section, we follow the convention fixed in Section \ref{sectfreenesscyclic}, i.e. that $b$ is odd, and then $\mathcal{O}_L$ is $\mathfrak{A}_H$-free if and only if at least one of the equations $x^2-dy^2=\pm b$ is solvable and $b$ divides $x-cy$ for some solution $(x,y)$ (see Theorem \ref{teofreenesscyclic}).

-When the independent term is $1$, we recover a classical Pell equation, which has the trivial solution. \begin{coro} If $b=1$, then $\mathcal{O}_L$ is $\mathfrak{A}_H$-free. \end{coro}
+When the independent term is $1$, we recover a classical Pell equation, which has the trivial solution $(x,y)=(1,0)$.